YaoYangWang/MECAM/README.md

 python main.py
 ```

-## Citation
-Please cite our paper if you find our work useful for your research:
 ## Contact
 ```
 If you have any question about our work, please feel free to contact us: